AllenZ05/AllenZ05/README.md

 - A movie project using Vue, JS, HTML/CSS, Axios, and Postman, integrating data from the TMDB API.
 - Python games using Pygame and Python
 - Minesweeper game using C++
-- A Fall Detection Device for the elderly, using a STM32, C/C++, an Accelerometer, and a GSM Module
+- A Fall Detection Device for the elderly, using a STM32, C/C++, an MPU6050 accelerometer+gyroscope, and a GSM Module

 And well, of course, most of my time is spent doing school work